pivotal-cf/docs-phd-ds/service_plans.md

 #Overview

-A Pivotal CF Administrator can define the details of the Pivotal HD On-Demand Service Plans they wish to offer to their Pivotal CF users.
+A PCF Administrator can define the details of the Pivotal HD On-Demand Service Plans they wish to offer to their PCF users.
 An on-demand service plan is a blueprint that describes the components and configuration of each instance of a Pivotal HD cluster.
-The Pivotal HD Service includes default values for the service plan, which can be changed by the Pivotal CF Administrator.
+The Pivotal HD Service includes default values for the service plan, which can be changed by the PCF Administrator.

 * [Creating an On-Demand Service Plan](#creating)